FilippoMoro/filippomoro.github.io/_pages/about.md

   - /about.html
 ---

-An electronic engineer passionate about machine learning and computational neuroscience.
+> An electronic engineer passionate about machine learning and computational neuroscience.
 Also a sport fanatic and guitar nerd.
-Here to share my research outputs and interests, and to convey my opinions about technology, science, sport and music in my blog.
+Here to share my research outputs and interests, and to convey my opinions about technology, science, sport and music.

 ======
-*My approach to science*
+### *My approach to science*

 As an electronic engineer, my abition is to build revolutionary chips that are extremely energy-efficient, computationally powerful, exhibiting intelligence.
 To do this, I leverage machine learning and neuroscience principles.
 The first has demonstrated a path towards generalized intelligence, the latter how to make it human-like and energy-efficient.